 1. Optimize your LinkedIn profile

-The first step in an effective online job search is to make certain your LinkedIn page is complete and compelling.
-While selfies are fine for your Instagram and Snapchat profiles, your LinkedIn picture should be a professional headshot.
+The first step in an effective online job search is to make certain your social media profile is complete and compelling.
+While selfies are fine for Instagram and Snapchat, your LinkedIn picture should be a professional headshot.

 Make sure the Summary is strong, as this is the second section employers see.
 For Experience, you can copy and paste your resume.
 One terrific option of this resource and section is the ability to upload presentations and other documents.
 As employers today search for candidates with excellent career skills such as written communication skills, it’s worth your while to take this extra step.